-Asking for reimbursement is asking for a coverage decision from us decision.
+Asking for reimbursement is asking for a coverage decision from us

+If you send us the paperwork that asks for reimbursement, you are asking us to make a coverage decision.
 For more information about coverage decisions, see Section 4.1 of this chapter.
 To make this coverage decision, we will check to see if the medical care you paid for is a covered service.
-See Chapter 4, "Medical Benefits Chart (what is covered and what you pay)."
+See Chapter 4: "Medical Benefits Chart (what is covered and what you pay)."